-1 Under Facilitation of information sharing, the EIB-CM ensures that adequate and relevant information is provided to the complainant, as well as additional clarification, in order to facilitate a better understanding of project impacts and effectively address the concerns put forward
+1 Under Facilitation of Information Sharing, the EIB-CM ensures that adequate and relevant information is provided to the complainant(s), as well as additional clarification, in order to facilitate a better understanding of project impacts and effectively address the concerns put forward.

-2 Under Dialogue/negotiation, the EIB-CM facilitates a dialogue between the parties, by which parties commit to negotiate in view of a commonly accepted solution.
+2 Under Dialogue/Negotiation, the EIB-CM facilitates a dialogue between the parties, in which parties commit to negotiate with a view to achieving a commonly accepted solution.